ZERO FEES!BEST PRICES GUARANTEED!LOCAL SINCE 2004

 Can I use US or Canadian dollars in Sayulita?

 Sayulita is a vibrant town with friendly faces, eager to meet and greet visitors whose patronage is essential to the local economy.
 It’s safe for people who travel alone or with kids.
 That being said, do not travel with valuable or exclusive items!
-There are thefts in Sayulita, just as elsewhere in the world.
+There are thefts in Sayulita, just as there are elsewhere in the world.
 Always check whether your house or room is properly locked.
 If you do bring valuable things to Sayulita, it is advisable to use a safe if your rental provides one.
-Rare instances of violent crime have occured in Sayulita, so be aware of your surroundings and practice safety awareness.
+Always be aware of your surroundings and practice safety awareness.
 Avoid walking alone in poorly-lit areas at night.

 Is it a good idea to visit Sayulita with children?

 Sayulita has a great energy for kids.
 Mexico in general, and Sayulita in particular, are very family oriented.
 It is a daily treat to find families hanging out in the plaza, Sayulita’s outdoor “living room”.
 Restaurants welcome children and there is a lot to do and see.
 The waves in Sayulita are smaller than in Bucerias or San Pancho.
 The beach is a great place for families, young people and surfers.
 Kids can play safely at the beach.
 You also can spend a cool morning hiking in the jungle with your kids.
-In the village you can find sand castle making equipment, toys and kid-friendly treats, such as popsicles, ice cream and ChocoBananas.
-Sayuparke, Sayulita's first community park, is now open and is located in a fenced off area at the deportivo (sports field).
+In town you can find kid-friendly foods and treats, such as popsicles, ice cream and ChocoBananas.
+Sayuparke, Sayulita's first community park, is now open and is located inside the Sayulita baseball field.

 Can you find kid-friendly food in the stores in Sayulita?

 You can find all the supplies needed for kids in the grocery stores and pharmacies.
-They all sell well-known brands.
 You can find things like peanut butter and jelly, spaghetti and sauce, juice etc.

 Do the restaurants in Sayulita offer kid-friendly food?